Principal Regulatory Affairs Specialist-NPI

 • Experience representing RA on cross‑functional project teams preferred.

-• Bachelor’s or graduate degree in a scientific or technical discipline preferred.
-Formal education in a regulatory discipline preferred.
+• Bachelor’s or graduate degree in a scientific or technical discipline preferred, with formal education in a regulatory discipline preferred.

 • Experience working in the optical industry, specifically contact lenses, is a plus.